Libyan civil war (2014–2020): Kaniyat militia

 Since the 2011 Libyan uprising against Muammar Gaddafi, the Kaniyat militiamen dominated and brutalized the civilians in Tarhuna to deepen their control over the strategic city.
 Formed by the Kani brothers, the militia committed atrocities that became known in 2017.
 The militia allied with the Government of National Accord (GNA) in 2016, which considered the Kaniyat important for their control over the 7th Brigade, gateway to Tripoli from south Libya.
 Human rights activists and the residents said the GNA and the UN provided political support to the militia and "chose not to see" the abuses and killings.

 In 2019, the Kaniyat militia aligned with the UAE-backed Khalifa Haftar and put their fighters under the general's 9th Brigade.
 Following that, the killings and disappearances in Tarhuna amplified.
 Over a decade until 2021, over 1,000 civilians were killed by the Kaniyat militia, where nearly 650 were killed in 14 months under Haftar.
 In 2020, the GNA forces successfully ousted the militia and the UAE-backed Haftar's forces and captured Tarhuna.
 Survivors reported of being tortured, electrocuted and beaten by the militia.
 Around 120 bodies were recovered from the mass graves, of which only 59 were identified.

 Ethnic tensions

 In 2014, a former Gaddafi officer reported to the New York Times that the civil war was now an "ethnic struggle" between Arab tribes (like the Zintanis) against those of Turkish ancestry (like the Misuratis), as well as against Berbers and Circassians.

+Libyan intelligence operations

+In 2016, a video would surface showing the Libyan Intelligence Service interrogating a presumed Mossad agent.
+Although no verified GNA statement would be released.
+Until 2017 when the Libyan Intelligence Service would capture Benjimen Ephraim (known as Abu Hafs) a leader of the Israeli Arabized intelligence unit, who was posing as Daesh sheikh attracting a force of 200 soldier.
+The scandal would be verified by a Libyan news paper.

+in 2020, the Libyan intelligence would intercept and capture a Russian Federal Security Service agent who was accused of espionage.